swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 ![Eventbrite paid ticket settings](images/eventbrite_paidticketsettings.png)
 ![Eventbrite paid ticket settings](images/eventbrite_refunds.png)

 At this point the event is almost ready to be published.
-It's a good idea to let the host contact look over the page before it goes live.
+It is a good idea to let the host contact look over the page before it goes live.
 You can do this by initially publishing it as password protected.

 ![Eventbrite password settings](images/eventbrite_savepassword.png)